klin1978/meet/README.md

 - Given the user is in the event details page
 - When the user clicks the button to see a chart showing upcoming events in each city
 - Then a chart with the number of upcoming events for each city will be shown

+## Serverless Functions
+This Meet App will utilize serverless functions in the backend, server logic side to handle the authorization for accessing public calendar events from the Google Calendar API.
+It will also be able to handle data processing and filtering, event recommendations, and event notifications.
+Doing so will allow for flexibility, scalability, cost-efficiency, smooth user experience, and optimal performance without needing to manage a complex server infrastructure.